jostylr/math-numbers/numbers.md

 ### Make a constant

 Constants are handled by giving them a name and having that name be a function that returns the constant appropriate for the type.
+It is always just the same constant.

-This is at the point where subclassing would probably be useful...
+This is at the point where subclassing would be useful.
+Essentially, this is a hack that uses a common method on all Num instances that can access the specfic kind of constant.
+To fix this, each type should define a constructor.

     function (name, value) {
         var fun;